MSECE Handbook

 - Make continuous and significant progress each semester toward completion of your degree requirements.

-- Complete all degree requirements and graduate within three years after entering the ECE graduate program (except for online track students).
+- Complete all degree requirements and graduate within three years after entering the ECE graduate program (except for online MSECE students).

-ECE academic probation: You will be placed on ECE academic probation if you complete any semester or summer session with a deficiency in any of the above standards.
-Should you remain on ECE academic probation at the end of the succeeding semester or summer session, you may be prohibited from registering for further graduate study.
-Students concerned about their academic progress should schedule an appointment with the ECE Graduate Programs Director or Master’s Program Manager.
+ECE academic alert: You will be notified by ECE if you complete any semester or summer session with a deficiency in any of the above standards (ECE academic alert).
+Should you remain on ECE academic alert at the end of the succeeding semester or summer session, you may be prohibited from registering for further graduate study.
+Students concerned about their academic progress should schedule an appointment with a staff member in the ECE graduate office

-Plan of study GPA: As noted above, the cumulative plan of study GPA is calculated using the courses on your plan of study.
-However, transfer courses and graduate-level courses taken while an undergraduate student are not included in the computation (except for 4+1 track students).
-In the case of a deficiency in the cumulative plan of study GPA, courses may be repeated.
+Plan of study GPA: As noted above, the cumulative plan-of-study GPA is calculated using the courses on your plan of study.
+However, transfer courses and graduate-level courses taken while an undergraduate student are not included in the computation.
+In the case of a deficiency in the cumulative plan-of-study GPA, courses may be repeated.
 If a course is repeated, only the most recent grade received will be used in computing the index, even if it is a lower grade.

 Grades of D or F: University requirements state that no grade of D or F is allowed in a course on the plan of study.
 Any plan of study course in which a grade of D or F is received must be repeated and completed successfully; it cannot be dropped from the plan of study.